 Buffalo Seminary is an independent day and boarding school for college-bound girls.

-Founded in 1851, SEM is one of the oldest schools for girls in the United States.
+Founded in 1851, SEM is among the oldest schools for girls in the United States.

 We are located in the lively and historic Elmwood Village neighborhood of Buffalo, New York.
 Our school building, which was opened in 1908, is registered on the National Register of Historic Places.
 Our five student and faculty residences are renovated historic homes adjacent to our school building joined together by the Magavern-Sutton Courtyard.

 At SEM, girls from diverse backgrounds – united in their ambition for a superb and challenging education – can find a comprehensive program that prepares them well for both college and lifelong endeavors.

 We are accredited by the New York State Association of Independent Schools.
 We are members of The National Association of Independent Schools, The Association of Boarding Schools (TABS), The Small Boarding School Association (SBSA), National Coalition of Girls' Schools (NCGS), and the Online School for Girls.
 We have a Gold Seal of Transparency from Guidestar, the world's source for information on non-profits.

 We invite you to see what's happening at SEM by exploring our website.
 Then, schedule a visit to experience the school for yourself!